The Best Professionally Installed Home Security Systems in 2026

 How much does it cost to get a security system professionally installed?

-Professional installation costs typically range from $100 to $200, depending on your system’s complexity and the company you choose.
-Keep an eye out for promotions that include free installation with monitoring contracts.
-They’re more common than you’d think.
+Professional installation typically ranges from $100 to $200, depending on your system’s complexity, the number of devices, and the company you choose.
+It’s worth noting that some companies run periodic deals that include free installation.

 -